donfour/Committed/README.md

 ## Play with the code yourself
 1. `git clone https://github.com/donfour/Committed.git`
-2. Edit the code however you want
+2. `npm install`, `npm start`, and see the app on localhost:3000.
+Edit the code however you want
-3. Type `npm run build` into your console
+3. To actually have it running as a chrome extension, first type `npm run build` into your console
-4. Go into the build folder, change the content of manifest.json to the following (Chrome needs this file to load the extension):
+4. Go into the build folder, change the content of manifest.json to the following (chrome needs this file to load the extension):
 `
 {
   "name": "Committed - NewTab Goals and Todos Manager",